hoshey2/FastScan/README.md

 # FastScan
-Qucik scanner I scripted using RustScan and Nmap
+Quick scanner I scripted using RustScan and Nmap

 # use bash
 ! /bin/bash